nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 7.5.2 June 3, 2023 =
+* Bug fixed: Larger chunks for product issue is fixed.
 = 7.5 May 24, 2023 =
 * Bug fixed: Due to PHP version code is updated to work with all versions.
 = 7.4 May 10, 2023 =